syncfusion-content/winui-docs/winui/Funnel-Chart/Tooltip.md

 # Tooltip in WinUI Funnel Chart (SfFunnelChart)

-The Tooltip feature allows you to display any information over a [`ChartSeries`]().
+Tooltip is used to display any information over the segments.
 It appears at the data point position when the mouse hovers over any chart segment.
 It is set to display the metadata of the particular segment or data point.

-## Define Tooltip
+## Define tooltip

-Chart provides tooltip support for all the series.
-It is used to show information about the segment, when you tap on the segment.
-The tooltip will be visible if you enable [`ShowTooltip`]() property as in the below code snippet.
+To define the tooltip in the chart, set the [ShowTooltip]() property to true.
+The default value of [ShowTooltip]() property is false.

 {% tabs %}